jimenezjose/Micromouse_Simulator/README.md

 # Micromouse Simulator
 # [Wiki](https://github.com/jimenezjose/Micromouse_Simulator/wiki)

 Explain here how a ucsd student would interact with this product.
 Instead of showcasing it like this.
-This will all be updated soon and removed
+This will all be updated soon and removed!!

 <!---
 ## Maze Generation In Progress Snippet: